Let’s talk about cricket and staff management!

 Lessons from Cricket

-Let’s play cricket in business!
+Let’s play cricket in business management!
 In the game of cricket, there are 4 main groups of players:

 Now, let us assume that the bowler is one of your teams bringing you a problem.